yellowsink/Diskai/README.md

 - Hide the help button (top right)
 - [Nicer image spoilers](https://discord.com/channels/538759280057122817/755005803303403570/811210109405495316) (made to look like iOS image spoilers)
 - Coloured channel hashtags - removes the unread pill and channel text colours, and shows unread / selected channels by colouring the hashtag icon.
+- Disable mention theming because with some plugins such as [this one](https://github.com/A-User-s-Discord-Plugins/role-colors) makes it look bad.

 Enable / Disable by editing the variables in your copy of `diskai.theme.scss`: (this shows the defaults)
 ```scss